Level/level/README.md

 <code>close()</code> closes the underlying store.
 The callback will receive any error encountered during closing as the first argument.

-You should always clean up your `levelup` instance by calling `close()` when you no longer need it to free up resources.
-A store cannot be opened by multiple instances of `levelup` simultaneously.
+A `levelup` instance has associated resources like file handles and locks.
+When you no longer need your `levelup` instance (for the remainder of your program) call `close()` to free up resources.
+The underlying store cannot be opened by multiple instances of `levelup` simultaneously.

 If no callback is passed, a promise is returned.